 - Foods that are not steaming hot

 - Cold sauces and toppings

 - Fruit juices

-It is a good idea to see your doctor to get antibiotics and/or anti-diarrheal medications before you go.
+It is a good idea to see your doctor to talk about antibiotics and/or anti-diarrheal medications before you go.
 Don't take the antibiotics unless you need to.
 In most cases, they are not recommended as preventive medication.
 In the long run, they do more harm than good.

 Getting Treatment Right Away

-Staying hydrated is an essential part of treatment for adults, as well.
+Staying hydrated is an essential part of treatment.
 You replenish fluid balance better with oral rehydration salts (ORS).
 They can be purchased before your trip and packed in your toiletry kit or are available in most travel locations.
 You will have to mix the ORS with a safe water source.